ZwiFTi/project-3---matching-game/README.md

 together as pairs.
 Each move consists of the player flipping over two cards.
 When all cards are matched, player wins.

-Win in less than 10 moves for the best star rating, less than 15 stars for two stars and less than 20 for 1 star.
-Be careful, above 20, and you won't get a star!
+Win in less than 12 moves for the best star rating and less than 17 stars for a two star rating.
+Be careful, 17 and above will place you at one star!

 ## Installation